Baby Root Canal (Pulpotomy) in Alpharetta and Johns Creek GA

 What is a Baby Root Canal?

-A baby root canal or pulpotomy is when a pediatric dentist removes a cavity and the infected portion of pulp, nerve and blood vessels that are diseased or causing pain.
+A baby root canal or pulpotomy is when a Pediatric Dentist in Roswell removes a cavity and the infected portion of pulp, nerve and blood vessels that are diseased or causing pain.
 When it comes to baby root canals, or pulpotomies, there are 2 versions that can take place.

 - Partial Pulpotomy: A partial pulpotomy is when the infected parts of the tooth and pulp are removed.
 The pediatric dentist will drill into the tooth to remove all diseased areas and also removed any affected portions of the nerve.
 Once complete and everything is removed, medication will be placed onto the recently diseased area to prevent further decay or infection.
 Once complete, a crown will be placed on top of the treated tooth in order to help protect the tooth and stabilize the tooth for permanent teeth that will grow in the future.
 When placing the crown, often a tooth will be shaved down in order to help fit the shape of the crown to optimize placement for a perfect smile.